-Office: 4832 AP&M (Applied Physics & Mathematics); Office Phone: (858) 246-0643 (I will be working mostly remotely, please communicate by email.)
+Office: 4832 AP&M (Applied Physics & Mathematics); Office Phone: (858) 246-0643

 Email: jwgolden@ucsd.edu (Please put BIMM120 in the subject).
-Please email for course administration issues.
-Course content questions are best answered in IA discussion sections, IA office hours, and the Instructor's office hours.
+Please email the instructor for any course administration issues.
+Course content questions are best answered in person (or Zoom) at IA discussion sections, IA office hours, and the instructor's office hours.

-Office hours (on Zoom): after each class for short questions; Mondays, 10a-11a (Zoom link on Canvas); or by appointment (just call or send email with suggested times to meet)
+Instructor office hours: after each class Tu & Thr until all students leave; or by appointment in-person or by zoom (just call or send email with suggested times to meet).

-Lectures: Lecture PowerPoint presentation files will be on Canvas and the Zoom lectures will be recorded and available on Canvas.
+Lectures: Lecture PowerPoint presentation files will be on Canvas and the lectures will be podcasted at http://podcast.ucsd.edu/ (however technical problems sometimes cause podcasts to fail).